 Basis of preparation.
-These preliminary consolidated financial statements of the Group and its subsidiaries (collectively referred as the "Group") have been prepared as part of the Group's conversion to International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), and on the assumption that the Group is going concern and will continue in operation for the foreseeable future.
-The preliminary consolidated financial statements for the year ended 31 December 2014 will be used by the Group in preparation of its first complete set of consolidated IFRS financial statements for the year ending 31 December 2015.
+The consolidated financial statements of the Company and its subsidiaries (collectively referred as the "Group") have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
+The principal accounting policies applied in the preparation of these consolidated financial statements are set out below.
+These policies have been consistently applied to all the periods presented.